trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 ### 1.3.
 Generic upgrade procedure

-Please attempt generic upgrade procedure in not detailed upgrade guidelines are provided for a given patch/upgrade.
+Use the following generic upgrade procedure unless detailed upgrade guidelines are provided for a given patch/upgrade.

-1. Download TAP installation/upgrade package.
+1. Download the TAP installation/upgrade package.
 2. Unpack it.
-3. Read CHANGELOG file and flow upgrade procedure if attached.
+3. Read the CHANGELOG file and flow upgrade procedure if attached.
-4. Ensure that you are performing upgrade between versions with supported upgrade transition.
+4. Ensure that you are performing an upgrade between versions with a supported upgrade transition.
 5. Use configuration files (primarily tap.config and tap.config.secrets) from previous deployment.
-6. Adjust those files and add new options/parameters if needed.
-Details shall be included in the upgrade procedure.
+6. Adjust those files and add new options/parameters as needed.
+Details are included in the upgrade procedure.
-7. Perform safe platform shutdown.
+7. Perform a safe platform shutdown.
-8. Perform platform backup.
+8. Perform a platform backup.
 9. Run TAP deployment as usual.

-Details on configuration files, troubleshooting, configuration and general deployment procedure you will find in Platform Deployment Manual.
+Details on configuration files, configuration, general deployment procedure, and troublshooting are included in the Platform Deployment Manual.

 ## 2. Persistent storage maintenance